MacMayo1993/WORM-3/README.md

 #### Slice Rotations

 Drag on the cube or use WASD to rotate a row, column, or depth slice by 90°.
 Supports cubes from 2×2 to 5×5.
 On release, the rotation snaps to the nearest 90° with a GSAP animation (0.15s, back.out easing).
+Live drag shows real-time rotation during the drag gesture; multi-quarter-turn commits are applied atomically.

 Each rotation is a permutation of the sticker positions.
 Composing rotations is composing permutations.
 The manifold identification means that rotating a slice also implicitly affects which stickers are in antipodal correspondence — the map between antipodal pairs updates with each rotation.